rmuch/ClamAV.Managed/README.md

 bytecode.cvd, safebrowsing.cvd in the root directory of the mirror.
 More information about obtaining ClamAV databases can be found on the ClamAV website.

+### ClamAV.Managed.Async Task-based Asynchronous Scanning

+ClamAV.Managed provides a task-based asynchronous API using the new async/await feature for .NET 4.5.1 in the ClamAV.Managed.Async project.

+ClamAV.Managed.Async is implemented as extension methods and can be used by adding a reference to the library from your project.

 ### ClamAV.Managed.PowerShell Cmdlets

 To use the cmdlets provided by ClamAV.Managed.PowerShell, use the `New-ClamEngine`